Updated March, 2026

 Taking action to achieve 911 compliance

-“Our team at Pixel Health is often called when an organization needs an urgent response,” said Jennifer.
-“They may have received a letter from the state which says that 911 couldn’t identify a caller in their facility and now they need to prove that they’ve corrected the issue.”
+As a healthcare-centric consulting practice, Pixel Health is often called when an organization needs an urgent response.
+For example, some of our clients have received a letter from the state, which says that 911 couldn’t identify a caller in their facility, and now they need to prove that they’ve corrected the issue.
+In other cases, our clients are proactively looking ahead to prevent potential liabilities.